Therapy for High-Conflict Couples

 • If you're experiencing high levels of tension, resentment, disconnection, or arguments in your relationship and are seeking support in resolving these things, high conflict couples therapy may be beneficial for you.
 It's important to consider your willingness to engage in therapy and your commitment to making positive changes in your relationship.
 If you have more specific questions, please schedule a free consultation here.

-• Sessions are 1 hour and 30 minutes to provide more attention and time for your relationship.
-I also offer 2-hour sessions on a weekly or biweekly basis for couples that need or want extra support, as well as intensives for deeper, more accelerated progress.
+• Sessions are 75 minutes to provide more attention and time for your relationship.
+I also offer 100 minute sessions on a weekly or biweekly basis for couples that need or want extra support, as well as intensives for deeper, more accelerated progress.
 Click here to learn more about intensives.

 • While I work primarily with married couples, I’m very open to other relationships or couples experiencing high conflict.
 Please feel free to schedule a consultation here and we’ll chat a bit more about your situation.